shinugk/DotNetRepo/ERD Diagram/C#_.NET_Concepts.md

 - Singleton services
 - IHttpClientFactory HttpClient
 - Controller / Service classes
-- Example ❌ : <using var service = new MyService(); // wrong if DI managed>
+- Example ❌ -> using var service = new MyService(); // wrong if DI managed>

 Why do we use using in .NET?
-We use using to ensure that unmanaged resources are released properly by automatically calling Dispose().
+- We use using to ensure that unmanaged resources are released properly by automatically calling Dispose().
 It prevents memory leaks and resource locking issues, especially for objects like file streams, database connections, and network resources.

 What is difference between IConfiguration & IOptions in .NET Core ?
 -----------------------------------------------------------